GeeTianLok/egl301-assignment1/README.md

 ## Usage

+CLEAR THE DUMMY DATA IN THE NODE MODULE THAT I HAVE ADDED FOR DEMO PURPOSES

 You can import this module like any other Node.js module.
 It is recommended that you run `app.js` after reading through it to study its output.